How is a neuropsychological assessment different from a psychoeducational or psychological assessment?

 Who can bring my child to the testing sessions?

-A parent/legal guardian is required to accompany all minors to each testing session, unless other arrangements are made in advance with Dr. Grahovec at the time of the intake session.
+A parent/legal guardian is required to accompany all minors to each testing session, unless other arrangements are made in advance at the time of the intake session.

 My child has his driver’s license.
 Can he drive himself to the testing sessions?